jarecoo/practice/notes.md

 - “‘Whenever you take offense at someone’s wrongdoing, immediately turn to your own similar feelings…by thinking on this, you’ll quickly forget your anger.’” -Marcus Aurelius, Meditations, 10.30 Earlier we were reminded of Socrates’s tolerant belief that ‘no one does wrong on purpose.’
 The clearest proof of that hypothesis?
 All the times we did wrong without malice or intention….Be as forgiving of [others] as you are of yourself.
 Cut them the same slack you would for yourself.”
 TDS p.260
 - Be good to yourself, be good to others, be good to animals, be good to the planet.
 - “A good Stoic understands that proper impulses, and the right actions that arise from them, naturally carry the good of the whole, which is the wise person’s only good.”
 TDS p.297
-- True moral wrong is when you do real harm to yourself or another person.
+- True moral wrong is when you do real harm to yourself or another person (and doing wrong to another person, does wrong to self).
 It has nothing directly to do with any given moral code or sin, like don’t watch porn or don’t lie or don’t have premarital sex, etc. Only inasmuch as those things do harm should they be avoided.
 Beyond that, do whatever doesn’t harm yourself or someone else.
+- “‘The person who does wrong, does wrong to themselves.
+The unjust person is unjust to themselves — making themselves evil’ -Marcus Aurelius, Meditations, 9.4 “Self-awareness and wrongdoing rarely go together.
+If you need a selfish reason to not do wrong — put yourself in touch with {how you feel about yourself after you’ve done wrong}.
+They’re a powerful disincentive.”
+TDS p.300
+- “You can always get up after you fall, but remember, what has been said can never be unsaid.
+Especially cruel and hurtful things.”
+TDS p.298

-### See the Big Picture; Find a Metaphysical Meaning
+### Find a Metaphysical Meaning
 - “Meditate often on the interconnectedness and mutual interdependence of all things in the universe.
 For in a sense, all things are mutually woven together and therefore have an affinity for each other — for one thing follows after another according to their tension of movement, their sympathetic stirrings, and the unity of all substance.” - Marcus Aurelius, Meditations, 6.38 (TDS p.296)
 -  “Anne Lamott once observed that all writers ‘are little rivers running into one lake,’ all contributing to the same big project.
 The same is true in many industries — though sadly, even inside the same company, people selfishly forget they’re working together.
 As human beings we all breathe the atoms that made up our ancestors and flow into the same earth when we die…{We must not forget} how we’re related to our fellow human beings and the environment.”
 TDS p.296
 - “Inherent in the Stoic concept of sympatheia is the notion of an interconnected cosmos in which everything in the universe is part of a larger whole” TDS p.297